 How Do I Schedule a Wellness Screening?

-Comprehensive Wellness Screenings are held the third Wednesday of each month from 6:30 – 8:30 AM at Spencer Hospital’s Laboratory Services.
+Comprehensive Wellness Screenings can be scheduled by appointment for your convenience.
 An appointment takes approximately 15 minutes.
 To schedule an appointment, call (712) 264-8300 extension 6636.

 What is the Cost of a Wellness Screening?